 I would hazard a guess that you aced internal rotation, because you have your arms out in front of you on the bike as well as for many of your other daily activities.
-But if you have tight lats and/or pecs, you may have struggled on some of the others.
+But if you have tight lats and/or pecs, you may have struggled with some of the other ranges.

-Normal flexibility will give you a sense of overall suppleness in your body, eliminate chronic aches and pains caused by muscular imbalances—lower back pain is often caused by tight hips and hamstrings and pain between the shoulder blades by tight pecs and anterior deltoids, and reduce your risk of injury.
+Normal range of motion will increase your suppleness, eliminate aches and pains caused by muscular imbalances (lower back pain is often caused by tight hips and hamstrings and pain in between the shoulder blades by tight pecs and anterior deltoids), and reduce your risk of injury.

 If you struggle to bring your arms straight up by your ears, you need to stretch the lats, backs of the shoulders (posterior deltoids, teres major) and triceps.

 If you struggle to extend your arms back behind you, you need to stretch your pecs, biceps and the fronts of your shoulders (anterior deltoids).

 If you can’t bring your hands together overhead with straight arms, you need to stretch the pecs, lats, serratus anterior (the wing-shaped muscle under your armpits) and shoulders in sidebends.

-4. Limited shoulder internal rotation.
-This is the least likely range to be restricted so please be careful not to over-stretch in these ones.
+This is the least likely range to be restricted so please be careful not to over-stretch in these poses.

 These poses are going to be most beneficial for mountain bikers, to stretch the pecs, subscapularis and fronts of the shoulders.

 Here are 5 routines you can follow to evaluate and improve your overall shoulder mobility.